rick-rodriguez16/jamgit/README.md

 # jamgit

-A clone of Git in Node.js for Mac and Linux
+A clone of Git in Node.js